-- 3.22 Affordable housing is social rented, affordable rented and intermediate housing, provided to eligible households whose needs are not met by the market.
-Eligibility is determined with regard to local incomes and local house prices.
-Affordable homes also have to remain affordable for future eligible households.
-New affordable housing will be allocated initially to people with a local connection, including those living, working or with close family ties in Foxton. - 3.23 The Harborough Core Strategy requires 40% of new dwellings to be affordable; under present national policy only the development at Fisher's Farm would be required to meet this obligation. - 3.24 If there were to be a proven local need for additional affordable homes our Plan makes provision to allow planning permission to be granted for affordable housing on 'Rural Exception Sites', i.e. sites that would not normally be released for private market housing.
+- 3.17 Affordable housing is defined in the National Planning Policy Framework.
+Affordable housing is housing for sale or rent, for those whose needs are not met by the market (including housing that provides a subsidised route to home ownership and/or is for essential local workers).
+Affordable housing can include affordable housing for rent, starter homes, discounted market sales housing and other affordable routes to home ownership. - 3.18 Affordable homes must also remain affordable for future eligible households.
+New affordable housing will be allocated initially to people with a local connection, including those living, working or with close family ties in Foxton. - 3.19 The Harborough Local Plan requires 40% of new dwellings to be affordable on sites of more than 10 dwellings or with a gross floorspace of more than 1,000 square metres.
+The development at Fisher's Farm is required to meet this obligation. - 3.20 If there were to be a proven local need for additional affordable homes our Plan makes provision to allow planning permission to be granted for affordable housing on 'Rural Exception Sites', i.e. sites that would not normally be released for private market housing.

-Policy F17: Affordable Housing
+Policy F16: Affordable Housing

-Affordable housing will be provided through the obligation attaching to Policy F13 and through Rural Exception Sites; proposals for the latter will be supported within or adjoining the Limits to Development where:
+Affordable Rural Exception Sites will be supported within or adjoining the Limits to Development where:

-- A. The housing is demonstrated to meet an identified local need for affordable housing that will not be met by the housing allocations identified in Policies F13, F14, F15 and windfall development; - B. The development is in keeping with the scale, form and character of its surroundings;

-- C. The development does not significantly adversely affect the amenities of residents in the area; and - D. Safe and suitable access to the site can be achieved for all people.
+- A. The housing is demonstrated to meet an identified local need for affordable housing that will not be met by housing commitments; - B. The development is in keeping with the scale, form and character of its surroundings; - C. The development does not significantly adversely affect the amenities of residents in the area; and - D. Safe and suitable access to the site can be achieved for all people.